lmnt-com/lmnt-python/MIGRATING.md

-# Migrating from lmnt-python to lmnt-com-python
+# Migrating from v1 to v2

 This guide helps you migrate from the legacy v1 SDK to the new v2 SDK.
 The new SDK provides more streaming functionality, a more modern, type-safe interface with better error handling, and improved performance.